|

 September 27, 1983, the Canadian Broadcasting Corporation interviewed Margaret

-Thatcher, Ronald Reagan, and other conservatives in the 1980's, were
+Thatcher, Ronald Reagan, and other conservative politicians in the

 From my perspective, their leadership boosted the spirits of